MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/start-using-mdex-xdr.md

 title: How to use the Microsoft Defender Experts for XDR service ms.reviewer:
 description: Defender Experts for XDR helps prioritize and customize recommendations to fit your environment
-keywords: XDR, Xtended detection and response, defender experts for xdr, Microsoft Defender Experts for XDR, managed threat hunting, managed detection and response (MDR) service, service delivery manager, Managed response in Teams, real-time visibility with XDR experts, threat hunting and analysis ms.service: defender-experts ms.subservice: dex-xdr ms.mktglfcycl: deploy
+keywords: XDR, Xtended detection and response, defender experts for xdr, Microsoft Defender Experts for XDR, managed threat hunting, managed detection and response (MDR) service, service delivery manager, Managed response in Teams, real-time visibility with XDR experts, threat hunting and analysis, incidents by category, impacted assets ms.service: defender-experts ms.subservice: dex-xdr ms.mktglfcycl: deploy